anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 * Shift the emphasis towards supporting alternative enrollment protocols.

-* Update the title accordingly - prelimary change to be approved.
+* Update the title accordingly - preliminary change to be approved.

-* Move comments on EST and detailed application examples to informative annnex.
+* Move comments on EST and detailed application examples to informative annex.

 From IETF draft 03 -> IETF draft 04: